11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 Instead, you must be able to provide evidence of your separation.
 This can be done in various ways, including presenting evidence that you:

-- Keep separate financial accounts;
+Keep separate financial accounts.

-- Do not attend social gatherings together;
+Do not attend social gatherings together.

-- Informed family and friends of the separation;
+Inform family and friends of the separation.

-- Informed government departments like Centrelink of the separation.
+Informed government departments like Centrelink of the separation.

 Separation under one roof